 Bennington College makes reasonable accommodations for students with documented disabilities when such accommodations are necessary to ensure equal access to the campus or curriculum.
-Prior to the start of the term students wishing to obtain accommodations for a documented disability must complete the Disability Accommodation Request Form (available in the

-Dean of Studies' Office).
+Prior to the start of the term students wishing to obtain accommodations for a documented disability must complete the Disability Accommodation Request Form (available in the Dean of Studies' Office).
 A request for an accommodation should be as specific as possible and be augmented with appropriate recent professional documentation (within the past three years).
-Completed forms should be submitted to the Dean of Studies' Office.
+Completed forms should be submitted to the Dean of Studies' Office prior to the start of a term.